AgriConnect/influxdb-csv-cleaner/README.md

 Tool to clean CSV content exported from [InfluxDB](https://www.influxdata.com/).

-This tool used to support converting timezone for exported data, but has been dropped in v0.2.0.

 ## What it does

  - Remove repeated header lines, appearing in the middle of file.